zeki-ozen/MobileAppDevelopment/mobile_final_project_EN.md

 ## 7. Academic Integrity & Originality Statement

-Within the scope of this project, each student/group is assumed to **accept and declare** the following:
+Within the scope of this project, each student is assumed to **accept and declare** the following:

-- The project is **not a ready-made project belonging to another person or institution**; it has been developed entirely by the student/group.
+- The project is **not a ready-made project belonging to another person or institution**; it has been developed entirely by the student.
 - The project has **not** been outsourced to a third party (paid or unpaid), an agency, or a freelance developer.
 - A substantial portion of the code and content does **not**:
   - Come from another student’s project, or
   - Consist of directly copied repositories from the internet (fork/clone + minor edits).
   If tutorials or example projects are used, relevant **sources must be cited in the README**.

-- The project is **not** fully or largely produced as a one-click output of:
-  - Automated code generation tools, or
-  - Text/code-generating AI systems.
-  The student is expected to **understand and be able to explain** their own code.
+  * The student is expected to **understand and be able to explain** their own code.
-- During and/or after the presentation, each student/group member:
+- During and/or after the presentation, each student:
   - Should be able to answer questions about their own code and architecture.

 **IMPORTANT:**